-A. The Union may utilize existing bulletin boards in accordance with existing District procedures, provided posted information relates solely to Union activities and services.
-The bulletin board shall not be used to post material which endorses or supports political candidates or positions in elections.
-If no bulletin board exists in one of the below listed work locations, the District shall provide and install a bulletin board provided that the size and location are in accordance with existing District procedures as established by the Facilities Maintenance Unit.
+- A. The Society may utilize existing bulletin boards in accordance with existing District procedures, provided posted information relates solely to Society activities and services.
+The bulletin board shall not be used to post material which endorses or supports political candidates or positions in elections. - B. Further, the Society may use District mail, facsimile, intranet and electronic mail for the distribution of information in accordance with existing District procedures.